What is the difference between influenza and COVID-19?

 Is it safe for me to have the flu vaccine and the COVID-19 vaccine at the same time?

-While limited data exist on giving COVID-19 vaccines with other vaccines, including flu vaccines, experience with giving other vaccines together has shown the way our bodies develop protection and possible side effects are generally similar whether vaccines are given alone or with other vaccines.
+The CDC recommends that both the flu vaccine and COVID-19 vaccine can be given at the same time.
+Experience with giving other vaccines together has shown the way our bodies develop protection and possible side effects are generally similar whether vaccines are given alone or with other vaccines.

 If you have concerns about getting both vaccines at the same time, you should speak with a health care provider.
 SOURCE: cdc.gov